Important Info

 The Tampa Bay Times (FL), April 10, 1949, published a menu for the China Inn noting that Fresh Shrimp with Lobster Sauce cost $2.25 while Fried Whole Lobster Cantonese Style cost $2.50.
 A very minor difference in price.
 There was another menu presented in the News-Journal (OH), April 24, 1949, which had a larger difference, with Fried Shrimp with Lobster Sauce for $1.35 and Fried Lobster Cantonese Style for $2.25.
 And in the Evening Star (D.C.), September 25, 1949, there was a menu that offered Shrimp, Lobster Sauce for $1.50 and Lobster, Cantonese Style for $2.00.

 A new name for shrimp with lobster sauce.
 The Evening Sun (MD), November 8, 1948, published a restaurant ad which referred to shrimp with lobster sauce as Har Loong Woo.
+The ad also stated their jumbo shrimp had the same sauce as their Lobster Cantonese.

 The Los Angeles Mirror (CA), November 9, 1948, explained a bit about the contents of lobster sauce in a review of the Ming Room restaurant.
 It noted “Canton Shrimp with lobster sauce (garlic, egg, chopped pork, and soy bean).”

 A variant recipe arose during the 1950s.
 The Boston Globe, January 22, 1952, published a recipe from one of their readers for Chinese Lobster Sauce.
 First, you made a mix of salt, pepper, chopped pork, carrot, celery, and scallion or onion.
 You then fried lobster with the pork, some bouillon, and an egg.
 Finally, you blended cornstarch, soy sauce, and water, and added it to the sauce.
-The addition of the soy sauce was different, and would provide the sauce a more brownish color, rather than the whiter color the dish normally had.
-This recipe, or very similar ones, would be repeated during the new few years.

 Nowadays, lobster sauce in New England is commonly a brown sauce, while it remains generally white in the rest of the country.
 Why the difference?
 I'll address that issue shortly.

 A couple explanations were provided for the name of lobster sauce.
 The Boston Globe, November 29, 1962, published a letter from a reader who stated he was told by a Chinese restaurant owner, of over 30 years, that “lobster sauce never contained lobster.
 It is called lobster sauce merely because it is usually served over lobster or other sea foods.
 The trend is now to serve lobster sauce with shrimp.”
-And in the Sunday Herald Traveler (MA), May 3, 1970, it noted: “Don’t look for lobster in Shrimp with Lobster Sauce.
-The sauce is made of ground beef, of all things.
-The Cantonese use the same sauce for Lobster with Meat Sauce, which may explain the nonsensical name.”

-Soy sauce made its appearance in Boston recipes for Shrimp with Lobster Sauce but it’s interesting that soy sauce also made an appearance in some recipes for Lobster Cantonese Style, and not just in New England.
+Soy sauce made its appearance in Boston recipes for Shrimp with Lobster Sauce but it’s interesting that soy sauce also made an appearance other recipes for Lobster Cantonese Style, and not just in New England.
 Both the Philadelphia Inquirer (PA), May 2, 1952 and the Chicago Tribune (IL), May 13, 1955, gave recipes for Chow-Loong Har (Cantonese Lobster), and each used soy sauce.

 An explanation for the use of soy sauce in these recipes, including lobster sauce, might have been provided by a Chinese chef in New York City, who was discussed in an article in the New York Times, February 3, 1972.
-The chef indicated that he prepared Lobster Cantonese Style in two ways, one for Chinse customers and one for Americans.
+The chef indicated that he prepared Lobster Cantonese Style in two ways, one for Chinese customers and one for Americans.
 Both recipes were provided and there were a number of similarities and differences.

 Both recipes included ¼ cup peanut oil, ¼ pound ground pork, 1 one‐and‐one‐quarter‐pound live lobster, ½ teaspoon salt, ⅛ teaspoon MSG (optional) and 1 egg, beaten.
 Both recipes also included the following ingredients, although the amounts differed: ¼ (vs ½) teaspoon chopped garlic, ½ cup (vs 1 ½) chicken stock, ¼ teaspoon (vs a few drops) sesame oil, and 1 teaspoon (vs 3 teaspoons) cornstarch.
-The Chinese version also included several ingredients that were not in the American version, included 1 teaspoon Chinese salted black beans, 3 or 4 slices fresh ginger root, ⅛ teaspoon dark soy sauce, and 1 or 2 sliced scallions.
+The Chinese version also included several ingredients that were not in the American version, such as 1 teaspoon Chinese salted black beans, 3 or 4 slices fresh ginger root, ⅛ teaspoon dark soy sauce, and 1 or 2 sliced scallions.

 Thus, lobster sauce which included the use of soy sauce may have been created more for Chinese customers, although it also became popular with other customers as well.